prasunakunasani/AAFCjavaJunitLearning/README.md

         - Answer:
             - By default, Spring will automatically create all beans in memory at application startup.
 This is known as "eager" initialization.
 The beans will always be created up front.
             - This is why you see the startup methods being called for other beans.
 Also, when the context is closed, it calls the shutdown methods on all beans in memory.
 However, Spring also allows you to make use of "lazy" initialization.
 With "lazy" initialization, the bean will only be created when explicity requested with "applicationContext.getBean(...)"
-            - To configure yoru bean for "lazy" initialization, you make use of the lazy-init="true" configuration for example, to mark class TrackCoach for lazy initalization:
+            - To configure your bean for "lazy" initialization, you make use of the lazy-init="true" configuration for example, to mark class TrackCoach for lazy initialization:
             ```xml
               <bean id="myCoach" class="springdemo.TrackCoach" lazy-init="true"...>
             ```